isshiki/WinSleepWell/README.md

 └── CONTRIBUTING.md             # Contribution guidelines
 ```

-## How to setup
-This section will be added in the future.

-## How to use
-After the setup is complete, the settings window will automatically appear.
-If it does not, double-click the icon that resides in the taskbar.
-Once the settings are completed, the service will ensure that Windows continues to sleep properly based on those settings.

 ## Prerequisites for running PowerShell scripts
 Before running the `build.ps1` and `setup.ps1` scripts, ensure that your execution policy is configured correctly: